 Osteopathy is for everyone.
 For pregnant women, infants, children, athletes of all ages, adults and seniors.
-For specific injuries and for general wellbeing.

 Osteopathy is a patient-centered approach to health.
 It is guided by principles relating to the patient as a whole.
 The body is a self-regulating, functional unit in which function and structure are inter-related, and healthy tissues require proper circulation of all body fluids.